-The HighEdWeb community is awesome.
-And we want it to keep on being awesome for everyone.
-As we look forward to a great conference, we want to remind everyone of what we know you already know: HighEdWeb is dedicated to working toward a harassment-free community and conference experience for everyone, regardless of factors such as sex, gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, nationality, culture, class, age, or faith.
+HighEdWeb is dedicated to fostering a harassment-free community and conference experience for everyone, regardless of identity factors such as (but not limited to) sex, gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, nationality, culture, class, age, or faith.

 HighEdWeb staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist attendee safety for the duration of the conference.
-As well, we ask you to be mindful of respect in your interactions with and via technology, from how you communicate in HighEdWeb virtual spaces to silencing mobile devices during presentations, from not interrupting others who are speaking to not using shared wifi/bandwidth to download large files.
+We ask you to be mindful of respectfully interacting with and via technology, from how you communicate in HighEdWeb virtual spaces to silencing mobile devices during presentations, from not interrupting others who are speaking to not using shared wifi/bandwidth to download large files.

 We also ask you to respect the expressed personal space and socializing comfort levels of other attendees.
 HighEdWeb expects you to follow all public health and specific event guidelines during any in-person event.